RedHatInsights/analytics-pipeline/README.md

 This stack will create a local keycloak instance, with the realm and client setup along with a default user "bob" with password "redhat1234".

+## keycloak_admin

+Keycloak is one of those services that is a full time job to learn and manage.
+Configuring it for what is expected in the insights platform is especially complicated.
+Real settings, client setttings, client mappers, client scopes, user attributes, etc ... it's a lot.
+Keycloak admin is another flask app with a helper library that when spun up, creates the realm, client+mappers and the default "bob" user.
+Once the stack is up, users can visit the container's IP address and add more users via form and it will set everything properly on the backend.

 ## tool.py

 Getting all the bits necessary to use a local keycloak instance for disconnected SSO are complicated.
 The steps are